 To give this more context, here is what sending $5,000 HKD from Hong Kong to Australia through Wise looks like on 30 Dec, 2021:

 |Bank transfer||1.95 HKD||21.40 HKD||23.35 HKD|

 |Debit card||1.95 HKD||152.75 HKD||154.70 HKD|

 Wise uses the mid-market rate for transfers and also allows you to lock in a rate for a day or more to complete your transfer.
 When we checked Wise’s rates against the mid-market rate on Google and Xe, they were similar.
 Wise’s rates update multiple times a day.

 Choose your currency and desired transfer amount.
 Exchange rates change frequently, so visit Wise’s site to get a final quote.

 How long does a Wise money transfer take?

 Wise transfer speeds are dependent on how much you are willing to pay in fees and when you send your transfer.

 - Fastest option — instant

-When using a credit or debit card, you’ll pay more in fees, but your money can arrive instantly in your recipient’s bank account.
+When using a credit or debit card in Hong Kong, you’ll pay more in fees, but your money can arrive instantly in your recipient’s bank account.
 Your credit card might charge you an additional cash advance fee, further increasing the cost of your total transfer.